naveen-chimma/ML_mini_project/README.md

 Categorical variable representing the neighborhood or district.
 - `Year Built`:
  The year the house was constructed.
-- `Lot Size`:
+- `pricee`:
- The area of the property lot.
+ Total price of the area.

 **Data Preprocessing**